November 21: Today in Royal History

 Full name: Jacques François Léonor

-Born Jacques François Leonor Goyon de Matignon, from a wealthy French noble family, Jacques was the husband of Louise-Hippolyte, Sovereign Princess of Monaco, and was briefly the Sovereign Prince of Monaco.
+Born Jacques François Leonor Goyon de Matignon to a wealthy French noble family, Jacques was the husband of Louise-Hippolyte, Sovereign Princess of Monaco.
+He was briefly the Sovereign Prince of Monaco.

 Unofficial Royalty: Jacques I, Prince of Monaco